erdDEVcode/erdbox/docs/guide.md

 * `getProvider` - get the elrondjs `Provider` instance that is currently set.
 * `getSigner` - get an elrondjs `Signer` instance to use for signing transactions.
 Using this instance to sign a transaction will automatically invoke the erdbox signing interface to show.
 * `getWalletAddress` - get the user's wallet address.
 If no wallet is set then the user will be prompted with an interface to create/load a wallet.
+* `closeWallet` - close the currently loaded wallet, to allow the user to load a different wallet via `getWalletAddress()`.

 Let's reconsider the code example from earlier for claiming rewards from the Mainnet delegation contract: